Carnitas Querétaro

 most restaurants.
 Few do it as well, though, as Carnitas Querétaro.
 The mole has a more subtle

-flavor than at other places, and I would judge it to be the premier representation of this dish in El Paso.
+flavor than at other places, and I would judge it to be one of the premier representations of this dish

-Although some first time eaters are apprehensive about the dish because one of its base ingredients
+in El Paso.
+Although some first time eaters are apprehensive about the dish because one of its

-to serve a more upscale version of this entrée as is being done at Barrigas, Sombras del Pasado, and
+attempt to serve a more upscale version of this entrée as is being done at Barrigas, Sombras del

 The Mole Burrito is made with shredded chicken for the more traditional style of